frictionlessdata/frictionless-py/docs/describing-data.md

 pprint(resource.schema)
 ```

 Under the hood it, for example, still treats empty string as missing values because it's the specs' default.
-We can make reveal implicit metadata by expanding it:
+We can reveal implicit metadata by expanding it:

 ```python
 resource.schema.expand()